AlgoGenesis/C/Linked_list/Circular_Linked_list/insertion/at_the_end/readme.md

 4. **Traverse till the last node**:
    - If the list is not empty, traverse to the last node.
 5. **Add the New Node**:
-   -Update the last node’s next pointer to point to the new node.
+   - Update the last node’s next pointer to point to the new node.
 6. **Update Next Pointer**: Set the new node's next pointer to `head`.

 ## Display the List